 Jessica Wang is from Long Island, New York.
-She is the editor of her school’s literary magazine.
-Her pieces have been published in Cathartic Lit, The WEIGHT Journal, The Clumsy Spider, among others.
-She has been writing since seventh grade and has been nationally and regionally recognized by Scholastic Art and Writing Awards.
+Her work has been published in Cathartic Lit, The WEIGHT Journal, The Apprentice Writer, etc. Her work has been nationally recognized by the Scholastic Art and Writing Awards, NCTE, Susquehanna University, and Mission InspirEd.
 In her free time, you can find her baking cheesecakes or procrastinating on her work.
-Her message to the world is that Butterfingers are the best candy bar and that you should treat yourself better.
-Yes, she means you.
+Her message to the world is that Butterfingers are the best candy bar and that you should drink some water.

 Executive Editor - Erin Ye

 Erin Ye is a 16-year-old student and writer from Long Island.
 She enjoys writing poetry, making smoothies, and going on (slow) runs.
 Erin’s work has been featured in Cathartic Lit and Ice Lolly Review, and she also serves as Executive Editor for Interstellar Literary Review.

 Grace Liang is a Chinese-Canadian teen writer who lives in Toronto.
 She likes playing piano, taking naps, and reading graphic novel adaptations of famous classics.
 Her work has been published in Kalopsia Lit.
 Find her on Twitter and Instagram at @yf_grace.

 General Editor - Eileen Kwan

 Eileen Kwan is a junior from New Jersey.
 Her works have been published in various literary magazines, such as Door in a Jar and the National Poetry Quarterly.
 During her free time, she enjoys listening to music, watching kdramas, and journaling.